 It’s been curiosity, but curiosity driven by a sense of fair play.

 Note: The opinions expressed by interviewees of the Submittable blog are theirs alone and do not necessarily reflect the opinions of Submittable.
-All images and video courtesy of Knight Foundation unless otherwise noted.
+All images and video courtesy of FIJ unless otherwise noted.

 Got high-quality writing or artwork related to publishing or digital media?
 Consider submitting it to our blog.
 Thanks!